YouTube Ads are a powerful method of generating awareness and revenue for your business.

 First, it can help you determine if your ad targeting is effective.

 After all, if people find that your ad is irrelevant, they’re going to be much more likely to skip it.
-Therefore, a low View Rate can potentially mean that you’re showing your ad to people who simply don’t care for it.
+Therefore, a low View Rate can potentially mean that you’re showing your ad to people who don’t comprise your target audience–or simply don’t care for it.

-View rate can also let you work out how compelling your video ad is.
+View rate can also let you work out how compelling your video content is.

-This, of course, is a big issue.
-If your video ad is no good, then no amount of tinkering with anything else is going to bring you better results.
+This, of course, is an issue that cannot be ignored.
+If your online video is no good, then no amount of tinkering with anything else is going to bring you better results.

 It is important that you address a poor video ad as soon as possible, as not doing so is going to result in you having a much harder time successfully advertising on YouTube.

-If you want to learn more about creating a better YouTube ad, you can check out my guide here.
+If you want to learn more about creating stronger video content for your YouTube ads, you can check out my guide here.

-The key thing to keep in mind, of course, is that your ad needs to build curiosity and provide value at the same time.
+The key thing to keep in mind, of course, is that your online video needs to build curiosity and provide value at the same time.
 Read my guide and watch other YouTube Ads, to see how this can be done.

 Remember, you only have five seconds before someone decides to click on the ‘Skip’ button.
 You need to capture attention and build curiousity, right away, if you want people to stick around.

-If you know your audience well, it shouldn’t be hard to work out what will capture their attention.
+If you know your target audience well, it shouldn’t be hard to work out what will grab and sustain their attention.

-If, during the start of the video, you can mention that you have a solution to one of their biggest pain points, they’ll most likely want to stay around to see what you can do for them.
+If, during the start of the video, you can mention that you have a solution to one of their biggest pain points, they’ll most likely want to keep watching.

 The script above is what I used, when creating an explainer video for Crazy Egg.
 Later, I used it as an ad.

-If your video has a good View Rate, it shows Google that you’re creating a good user experience.
+If your video has a good View Rate, it shows the search engine that you’re creating a good user experience.

 As a result, Google will ensure that your ad wins more ‘auctions’ and that your ‘cost per view’ is lower.